jaketae/jaketae.github.io/_posts/2019-12-06-linear-regression.md

 # Back to Linear Algebra

+In this section, we will attempt to frame regression in linear algebra terms and use basic matrix operations to derive an equation for the line of best fit.

 ## Problem Setup

 In this section, we will use linear algebra to understand regression.
 An important theme in linear algebra is orthogonality.
 How do we determine if two vectors---or more generally, two subspaces---are orthogonal to each other?
 How do we make two non-orthogonal vectors orthogonal?
 (Hence Gram-Schmidt.)
 In our case, we love orthogonality because they are key to deriving the equation for the line of best fit through [projection].
 To see what this means, let’s quickly assume a toy example to work with: assume we have three points, $$(1, 1), (2, 2)$$ and $$(3, 2)$$, as shown below.